mmbman/Katagiri/1982-11-17-Blue-Cliff-Record-Case-34.md

 **Question:** Why did Yun Men say it was “a conversation in the weeds”?

-**Katagiri:** Oh, the weeds, I am sorry.
+**Katagiri Roshi:** Oh, the weeds, I am sorry.
 “Weeds” means the phenomenal world; human life.

 There are two normal ways of practice.
 One is going up, which means seeking for the truth.
 Seeking for the truth means to be liberated from any kind of ideas, thoughts, and human life, suffering, et cetera.
 That is constantly way-seeking mind.
 That is one way.
 The other way is that you cannot always do practice just like this, because you have to take care of daily life, so you have to descend to the human world.
 That means, “conversation in the weeds”.